-In line with the recommendations of this task force, we believe that a modern introductory management science textbook should have three key elements.
+In line with the recommendations of this task force, which continue to be widely accepted today, we believe that a modern introductory management science textbook should have three key elements.
 As summarized in the subtitle of this book, these elements are a modeling and case studies approach with spreadsheets.